• Office

 Career path and progression

-As a technical coordinator, you could progress to a senior position as a project manager or director.
+As a technical coordinator, you could progress to a senior position such as a project manager or director.